How to clean a rabbit cage

 Rabbits are naturally quite clean, but their cages will need a decent amount of maintenance.
 Rabbits only have one or two areas in their cage that they use as toilets, but understanding how to clean a rabbit cage properly in these areas is crucial.

-An accumulation of urine and faces not only causes an odor, but can attract flies and cause potential health problems, so your rabbit's litter trays will need cleaning out on a daily basis.
+An accumulation of urine and faces not only causes an odor, but can attract flies and cause potential health problems, so even the best rabbit litter boxes will need cleaning out on a daily basis.
 This involves removing all of the urine, feces and litter, cleaning the litter tray with warm water, drying it and replacing the soiled litter with clean.
 Diluted white vinegar can also be used, rinsed off and dried to clean the litter tray, as well.
+Some litter materials are easier to clean than others – here’s our guide to the best rabbit litters to help you choose.

 If your rabbit uses a cage as part of their enclosure, they are likely to use this as a litter tray, so this will need cleaning in the same way as a litter tray.
 Always replenish your rabbits hay each day, even if it has not been eaten.